DanB-Web/FEM_Devjobs/README.md

 The jobs and job views are populated by GraphQL queries, and I also added a GraphQL mutation for when someone applies for a job - a table in Hasura is populated with the applicants name, email, job role and company.

+Apollo also allowed me to practice with some GraphQL pagination, which was interesting - the home screen only loads 6 jobs initially, but then will load a further 6 on each fetch.

 The app is fully responsive, which created some challenges when implementing the search - in desktop mode, I could simply pass an object from the searchbar component, but the mobile view Figma layout split the search terms between a mobile search bar and a pop-up, which I implemented using a portal.
 In hindsight, I may have considered Redux so I could just throw all queries to an external action and not have to have so much logic in my views.

 I added a couple of extra peices of functionality to the app as I thought the UI was a little unintuitive - there was no provision to clear search terms, for example.

 There was also a challenge with populating the individual job detail components with the correct SVG, as they were still stored locally and not in the backend with the jod detail data.
-In the end, I had to write a function in the JobTile component to asyncronously read them from the file system at build time and populate the component, which was interesting.
+In the end, I had to write a function in the JobTile component to asyncronously read them from the file system at build time and populate the component, which was satisfying.
 I found very little online as to how to do this, so I may add it to a blog sometime.

 ## Author